 The Ways to Wealth partners with CardRatings for coverage of credit cards.
 We may receive a commission from card issuers.
 The opinions and recommendations expressed are those of the author, and have not been reviewed, endorsed or approved by the entities mentioned in the article.

 Travel hacking can be a lucrative hobby, potentially saving you hundreds (and sometimes thousands) of dollars on your travel expenses, while also providing you with travel opportunities and experiences that might be otherwise out of your reach.

-One popular and useful tool in the travel hacker’s tool belt is AwardHacker, a website that can help you crack the travel rewards code and get the absolute best value possible out of your credit card points and airline miles.
+One popular and useful tool in the travel hacker’s tool belt is AwardHacker, one of many awards flight search tools that can help you crack the travel rewards code and get the absolute best value possible out of your credit card points and airline miles.

 In our ultimate beginner’s guide to travel hacking, we dive deep into the ins and outs of earning and redeeming rewards for travel and show you exactly how to go about booking your first free trip.

 In this AwardHacker review, we’ll explain how this free service can play an integral role in that process, walking you through everything you need to know about using the site effectively.

 AwardHacker is a free website that allows you to compare options for rewards travel.
 It aggregates information from various sources, including rewards programs (like Amex Membership Rewards, Chase Ultimate Rewards and Citi ThankYou Points) and airline-based programs (such as Air France’s Flying Blue, American Airlines’ AAdvantage and Delta’s SkyMiles), with the goal of showing you the best deal for your desired itinerary.